How Angelina Jolie Shaped the Future: A Legacy Timeline

 A closer look at the lasting mark left by Angelina Jolie—a timeline of influence.

-Angelina Jolie is a highly acclaimed American actress, filmmaker, and humanitarian.
-Recognized with prestigious awards such as two Academy Awards, a Tony Award, and three Golden Globe Awards, she has consistently ranked among Hollywood's highest-paid actresses.
-Beyond her successful film career, Jolie is also known for her extensive humanitarian work and activism.
+Angelina Jolie is a prominent American actress, filmmaker, and humanitarian.
+Recognized as one of Hollywood's highest-paid actresses, she has received several prestigious awards, including an Academy Award, a Tony Award, and three Golden Globe Awards.
+Jolie is also known for her extensive humanitarian work, focusing on refugee rights and other global issues.

 2002: Observed attraction to Jolie

-In 2002, AfterEllen founder Sarah Warn observed that many women of all sexual orientations had publicly expressed their attraction to Angelina Jolie, which she considered a new development in American culture.
+In 2002, AfterEllen founder Sarah Warn observed that many women of all sexual orientations had publicly expressed their attraction to Angelina Jolie, considering it a new development in American culture.

-In 2004, Angelina Jolie referred to her high school period with the observation, "I am still at heart—and always will be—just a punk kid with tattoos."
+In 2004, Angelina Jolie reflected on her past, describing herself as "still at heart—and always will be—just a punk kid with tattoos."

-In 2006, Angelina Jolie, along with Brad Pitt, was found to be the favorite celebrity endorser for brands and products worldwide in a global industry survey by ACNielsen in 42 international markets.
-She also became the face of St. John and Shiseido.
+In 2006, Angelina Jolie, together with Brad Pitt, was found to be the favorite celebrity endorser for brands and products worldwide in a global industry survey by ACNielsen.
+She also became the face of St. John and Shiseido from 2006 to 2008.

 2007: "Gold standard of beauty"

-By 2007, Angelina Jolie was considered "the gold standard of beauty", with her full lips remaining the most imitated celebrity feature well into the 2010s.
+By 2007, Angelina Jolie was considered "the gold standard of beauty," with her full lips remaining the most imitated celebrity feature well into the 2010s.
+Her physical attributes became highly sought-after among western women seeking cosmetic surgery.

-In 2008, Angelina Jolie continued to be the face of St. John and Shiseido, and was also among the Time 100, a list of the most influential people in the world as published by Time.
+From 2006 to 2008, Angelina Jolie was the face of St. John and Shiseido.
+In 2008, she was also among the Time 100, a list of the most influential people in the world as published by Time.

-After a 2011 repeat survey by Allure found that Angelina Jolie most represented the American beauty ideal, writer Elizabeth Angell credited society with having "branched out beyond the Barbie-doll ideal and embraced something quite different".
+In 2011, a repeat survey by Allure found that Angelina Jolie most represented the American beauty ideal, compared to model Christie Brinkley in 1991.

 2013: Increased BRCA gene testing due to "The Angelina Effect"

-In 2013, Angelina Jolie's announcement of her mastectomy led to a surge in BRCA gene testing, dubbed "The Angelina Effect" by Time.
-The number of referrals tripled in Australia and doubled in the United Kingdom, parts of Canada, and India, as well as significantly increased in other European countries and the United States.
-Jolie also advocated for wider accessibility of BRCA gene testing, especially after a U.S. Supreme Court ruling invalidated BRCA gene patents held by Myriad Genetics.
+In 2013, Angelina Jolie's public announcement of her mastectomy led to widespread discussion and publicity about BRCA mutations and genetic testing.
+This phenomenon was dubbed "The Angelina Effect" by Time, resulting in a significant increase in BRCA gene testing globally, with referrals tripling in Australia and doubling in the United Kingdom, parts of Canada, and India.
+Additionally, a U.S. Supreme Court ruling invalidated BRCA gene patents held by Myriad Genetics, reducing the costs of testing.

-In 2013, Jeffrey Kluger of Time agreed that Angelina Jolie has for many years symbolized the feminine ideal, and opined that her frank discussion of her double mastectomy redefined beauty.
+In 2013, Jeffrey Kluger of Time opined that Angelina Jolie had for many years symbolized the feminine ideal, and her frank discussion of her double mastectomy redefined beauty.